 Imbiba has a “buy, build and exit” philosophy.
-It plans to roll out a concept over 5-8 sites, prove the concept works and then sell it.
+It plans to roll out a concept over a number of sites, prove the concept works and then sell it.
 The expected exit route is a trade sale to larger trade buyers or private equity investors after four to five years, not guaranteed.

 Imbiba prides itself on being able to match the right location with the right concept.
 To do so, the team has divided London into a number of ‘villages.’
 Each village has its own personality.
 Camden, for instance, is alternative whilst Chelsea is traditional.
 The City is for business and the West End is for those who ‘dress down.’
 The operating concept or brand of the bar or restaurant must be in keeping with the village in which it is located.

 Imbiba can be credited with the highly successful Drake & Morgan, the fast-growing London-based bar/restaurant group which was sold to Bowmark Capital.
 Successful branded concepts that can profitably grow to 10 sites or more and demonstrate to the next buyer further roll out potential continue to attract very strong exit multiples with plenty of private equity money chasing the best businesses.
 So far Imbiba has been good at picking scalable and profitable concepts: note past performance is not a guide to the future.

 Enterprise Investment Partners will provide fundraising and corporate finance advice to Imbiba.

 Founded as a partnership between Killian MacLean and Imbiba in 2008, Drake & Morgan operates stylish bars and restaurants across London.

 Since opening its first site, The Refinery, in late 2008, the company has expanded its portfolio to 24 locations across London, Edinburgh and Manchester.